 I’ve worked in grocery stores and bookshops serving customers all day.
-This included a year full time after my English degree.
-Everyone serving behind the counter has their own story, their own reason for being there.
+Everyone serving behind the counter has their own story, and their own reason for being there.
 Everyone deserves respect.
 Working on your feet all day serving customers is really hard work and tiring.
+I admire and respect anyone who is able to smile at customers all day.

 Do I have the courage to write about inclusiveness?
 I believe everyone deserves love and compassion.
 Everyone is part of the community of being human.
 Nikkie’s I’m Coming Out speech where she opens up about being transgender included “we need to accept each other.
 We need to respect each other and most of all we need to hear and understand each other. ” Yay, Nikkie. https://www.youtube.com/watch?v=QOOw2E_qAsE